shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-analytics-report.md

 ---
 title: Network Analytics Report
-description: The article shows network analytics report. ms.date: 10/28/2023
+description: The article presents a network analytics report that provides comprehensive insights into both buy and sell-side data for your network. ms.date: 10/28/2023
 ---

 # Network analytics report

 This report lets you view both buy and sell-side data for your Network.
-For more granular analytics on a specific advertiser or publisher, use the **Advertiser Analytics** and
-**Publisher Analytics** reports.
+For more granular analytics on a specific advertiser or publisher, use the **Advertiser Analytics** and **Publisher Analytics** reports.

 **Time frame**